Remy2072/Remy2072/README.md

 - 💡 I like to explore new technologies and develop software / websites.
 - 🎓 I'm currently studying software development at Mediacollege Amsterdam.
-- 🌱 I’m currently learning how to become a good software developer
+- 🌱 I’m currently learning how to become a good software developer.
 - ✍️ In my free time, I like to play soccer, game with my friends and program.
 - 💬 Feel free to reach out to me about anything, Im happy to help out.